hastgt/JSON-parcer-unity/README.md

 # JSON-url parser for unity
-A simple json-url parser for unity with the help of [JsonDotNet](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347)
-You need to download JsonDotNet (it's free) since json deserializer from unity is not good enough.
+A simple json-url parser for unity with the help of [JsonDotNet](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347), you need to download JsonDotNet (it's free) since json deserializer from unity is not good enough.

 # **Usage:**